 - Test that the chocolate mix is warm (not hot) to the touch, then slowly blend the chocolate with the sour cream and eggs, keeping mixer speed on low.

 - Increase mixer speed to medium and scoop in the flour, one cup at a time.
 Be careful not to overmix.
 Once combined, run a spatula around the bottom and sides of the bowl to ensure there are no clumps.
 Batter will be watery - this is okay.

-- Place muffin tin on a wire rack to cool for 5-10 minutes, then pop cupcakes out and allow to finish cooling on the wire rack.
-Wait until cupcakes are completely cooled before applying the frosting.
+Place muffin tin on a wire cooling rack to cool for 5-10 minutes, then pop cupcakes out and place on wire rack to cool completely.
+Wait until cupcakes are cooled before applying the frosting.

 For the Baileys Cream Cheese Frosting